kevinschmidt777/panda-api-cli/README.md

 Used to inizialize and manage Panda API projects.

-Simply run `npx panda` to get started!
+Simply run `npx panda -setup` to get started and set-up yor new Panda API project.

-Other-way: Install it globally with `npm i -g panda-api-cli` and use `panda` in your terminal.
+## Commands

+The Panda API CLI is designed to help you creating and managing your Panda API projects.
+To see all available commands, like "controller" to create a new controller inside of your project, simply run:

+`npx panda`

+without any arguments.
+This will open up the CLI help menu.